BALLOON LAUNCH 101

 We are also willing to provide teachers will the RAW video footage captured by our GoPro cameras.
 Please beware, this footage takes up a lot of computer storage space, often about 100 GB or more per launch.
 Teachers would be able to download the footage to their own computers using a Dropbox or Google Drive link that we provide.

-Following most of our launches, we create a 5-10 minute highlight video and upload it to our YouTube channel.
+Following most of our launches, we create a ~5 minute highlight video and upload it to our YouTube channel.
 These videos spotlight the most interesting parts of the launch event, including the balloon burst as captured by our GoPro cameras aboard the balloon payload.
-It sometimes takes us up to 3 months to put these videos together due to time constraints on our end.
+It sometimes takes us a few months to put these videos together due to time constraints on our end.
 If teachers want to see the onboard video footage earlier than that, they can request a link to download the raw footage.

 Please note that our raw footage will likely show student faces and other identifying features.
 If this is an issue, we can blur out student faces in the highlight video that we upload to the web.
 We always make sure ask beforehand if we have permission to share photos or videos that include students to our social media channels.